Scales of Stability and Turbulence in the Molecular ISM: Supporting Information

 \section{Supporting Information}

-Some results of this analysis are available on the Harvard Dataverse: Keto, Eric, 2024, "Replication Data for: Scales of Stability and Turbulence in the Molecular ISM", https://doi.org/10.7910/DVN/5Y0C4E, Harvard Dataverse, V1 These additional data include a catalog of the cloud properties such as radius, velocity dispersions, column densities, and mass.
-The additional data also include the azimuthally-averaged radial profiles of line width and column density as well as the PDFs of the pixels within and outside the cloud boundaries.
+Some results of this analysis are available on the Harvard Dataverse: Keto, Eric, 2024, "Replication Data for: Scales of Stability and Turbulence in the Molecular ISM", https://doi.org/10.7910/DVN/5Y0C4E, Harvard Dataverse, V1 This additional data includes a catalog of the cloud properties such as radius, velocity dispersions, column densities, and mass.
+The additional data also includes the azimuthally-averaged radial profiles of line width and column density as well as the PDFs of the pixels within and outside the cloud boundaries.